guptaakansha26/AI_Health_Symptom_Checker/README.md

 Integration with real-time medical APIs

-Mobile-responsive UI
+Mobile-responsive web application

 Larger and more diverse healthcare datasets

-Advanced deep learning architectures
+Advanced deep learning models

 ⚠️ Disclaimer

-This application is intended for educational and informational purposes only.
+This project is intended for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.

-⭐ Contribution
+🤝 Contribution Guidelines

-Contributions, issues, and feature requests are welcome!
+Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

-Multi-language support for broader accessibility.

-⚖️ License

-This project is licensed under the MIT License – see the LICENSE file for details.
+To contribute:

+Fork the repository

+Create a new branch

+Make your changes

+Submit a Pull Request

+⭐ Support

+If you find this project useful, consider giving it a ⭐ on GitHub!